Second Müller cabinet: Ruhr iron dispute

 The coalition had to deal with its first major social and economic crisis in the so-called Ruhr iron dispute, the "largest and longest lockout Germany had ever experienced".
 It took place in the iron and steel industry on the Rhine and Ruhr from October to December 1928.

 The initial signs of the economic downturn prompted the regional metal employers' association to reject union demands for a wage increase.
-In the collective bargaining negotiations it offered only an extension of the existing agreement, with a slight increase in pay for low-wage groups.
+In the collective bargaining negotiations, it offered only an extension of the existing agreement, with a slight increase in pay for low-wage groups.
 When the bargaining parties were unable to reach an agreement, a state-appointed arbitrator, High Court Counsel Wilhelm Joetten, made a ruling on 26 October 1928.
 The trade unions accepted the arbitrator's decision, but the employers turned it down.
 In a legal procedure that had become common in 1923, the minister of labor, in this case the Social Democrat Rudolf Wissell, declared the arbitrator's award in such a situation universally binding.
-On 13 October 1928 the employers gave notice to their workforces effective as of 28 October, and on that date closed the factories.
+On 13 October 1928, the employers gave notice to their workforces effective as of 28 October, and on that date, closed the factories.
 Unlike in the past, they were not willing to accept an arbitrator's declaration of general applicability, with the result that on 1 November some 200,000 to 260,000 workers were locked out.
-160,000 of them were not unionized and therefore without union support benefits.
+160,000 of them were not unionised and therefore without union support benefits.
 Benefits from unemployment insurance were not allowed.